red-hat-storage/ocs-ci/docs/getting_started.md

 ## Deploying Clusters and Running Tests

 Once you have set up the configuration files you are ready to start executing the code included in the ocs-ci.
-First you must prepare your environment for running the scripts:

-* Run: `python setup.py develop`
-* Verify that the `run-ci` script is now available in your path.
+Verify that the virtualenv is activated and hat the `run-ci` script is available in your path.
 Run `run-ci --help` and check that it prints help text.

 ### Deploying a Cluster